miracuthbert/laravel-roles/README.md

 ## Usage

-To start assigning roles and permissions to users, you must first add the `HasPermissions` and `HasRoles` trait to the `User` model.
+To start assigning roles and permissions to users, you must first add the `LaravelRolesUserTrait` trait to the `User` model.

 > The User model should match the one indicated in the package's config file.
 See [configuration](#configuration).